-The Unitarian Church of Harrisburg offers children's religious exploration (RE) programming each Sunday morning at our Market Street and Clover Lane campuses.
+The Unitarian Church of Harrisburg offers children's religious exploration (RE) programming each Sunday morning at Clover Lane.

 We provide fidget materials, toys, and projects for babies, children, teens, and adults in both sanctuaries.
 Members and guests should sit where they are most comfortable and move around as needed.
 Joyful noises and movements are the signs of a living, thriving church.
 We welcome them!

 All ages start together in the sanctuary.
 Some Sundays, families remain together in the service.
 Other Sundays, children, youth, and RE Leaders will recess to their RE session downstairs during a song (about 15 minutes into the service.)
 We encourage you to go with your children to help them find their way and settle in.
 If you do not arrive early, just go with the rest of the children and leaders, let them know you are new, and they will accompany you to the RE room.
 Please stay in the session or activity with your child if you would like.

 After their third visit, families must complete the UCH RE registration form (button found at top of page.)
 This helps our Director of Religious Exploration and RE Committee monitor attendance, communicate with families, and tailor activities for their children & youth.

 Families of babies, toddlers and preschoolers are welcome to:

 - keep their little ones with them in the service

 - take breaks in the lobby and return to worship

 - listen to worship through the speakers in Fuller Chapel (upstairs) or the Potter Room (downstairs)